-Trusted Reviews has rounded up everything we know so far as well as a wishlist of what we’d love to see from Pokemon’s Switch debut.
+Trusted Reviews has rounded up everything we know so far as well as a wishlist of what we’d love to see from the Pokemon Switch debut.
+Also, we now have a rumour that the entry will feature a brand new generation of Pokemon.

 What is Pokémon Nintendo Switch?

-A recent Game Freak job listing asked for artists and designers to work on a console RPG based on a hugely popular franchise.
-Like many, our first thought was Pokémon Sun and Moon to be adapted for Nintendo Switch, which sounds like a perfect match.
-But after the E3 conference, we now know it’s a brand-new RPG, expected to be Pokemon for Nintendo Switch.
+A Game Freak job listing asked for artists and designers to work on a console RPG based on a hugely popular franchise.
+After the E3 conference, we now know it’s a brand-new RPG, expected to be Pokemon for Nintendo Switch.

 While we have a confirmation of the game being in the works, we don’t even have a single screenshot, let alone a release date, trailer or any indication of gameplay specs.
 With that, it’s quite clear we’re at least a year or two away from the game coming to the console – perhaps a debut trailer at E3 2018 would be the most likely possibility – but in the meantime, we have a wish list of the five things we want from the game.